piku235/JungiThemeBundle/Resources/doc/theme-tags.md

 }
 ```

 Tags are pretty straightforward due to the lightweight API.
-Each tag must implement the `Jungi\Bundle\ThemeBundle\Tag\TagInterface`.

-Here is the simple tag that you can easily create:
+Here is the simplest tag that can be created:

 ```php
 use Jungi\Bundle\ThemeBundle\Tag\TagInterface;